Boris Johnson wins legal challenge over Brexit campaign misconduct | DW | 07.06.2019

 The leading candidate to become new head of the Conservative party won his case as lawyers argued the private prosecution against him was "politically motivated and vexatious."

+The private prosecution had alleged Johnson had committed misconduct in a public office by "misleading the public" about Brexit.

-"We are quashing the decision of the district judge to issue the summonses," Judge Michael Supperstone said as he issued the ruling.
+"We are quashing the decision of the district judge to issue the summonses," Judge Michael Supperstone said as he issued the ruling, which determined the district judge had "erred in law" when she reached her decision.

 A previous court decision had agreed with the plaintiff that Johnson had a case to answer.